allora-network/allora-inference-extension/allora-inference-function/README.md

 # Allora Network Offchain CGI Extensions Function Example

-This function interacts with the Upshot CGI Extension.
+This function interacts with the Allora CGI Extension.